pannous/tensorflow-speech-recognition/README.md

 Sample spectrogram, Karen uttering 'zero' with 160 words per minute.

-**Partners + Collaborators wanted!** We are in the process of tackling this project in seriousness.
+**Partners + Collaborators wanted**
+We are in the process of tackling this project in seriousness.
 Drop an email to info@pannous.com if you want to join the party, no matter your background.

 Update: Nervana [demonstrated](https://www.youtube.com/watch?v=NaqZkV_fBIM) that it is possible for 'independents' to build models that are state of the art.
 Unfortunately they didn't open source the software.
 [Sphinx starts using tensorflow LSTMs](http://cmusphinx.sourceforge.net/).

-** Getting started **
+**Getting started**
 Toy examples:
 `./number_classifier_tflearn.py`
 `./speaker_classifier_tflearn.py`

-Some architectures:
+Some less trivial architectures:
 `./densenet_layer.py`

 Later: